shi-ang/SurvivalEVAL/README.md

 ## Concordance Index (C-index)
 Concordance Index identifies the “comparable” pairs of patients and calculates the percentage of correctly ranked pairs to assess a survival model’s performance.
-Given two predicted survival curves of a paired patients, it compares the predicted median survival times and marks that pair as correct if the model's prediction about who died first matches with the reality.
+Given two predicted survival curves of a paired patients, it compares the predicted median/mean survival times and marks that pair as correct if the model's prediction about who died first matches with the reality.
-Please note that there are multiple definition for the concordance index, .
+There are multiple definition for the concordance index, [pycox's](https://github.com/havakv/pycox) C-index compares the predicted probabilities, [PySurvival's](https://square.github.io/pysurvival/index.html) compares the risk score.
+However, our c-index definition uses the predicted median/mean survival times as the risk score.

 While every pair of the uncensored patients are “comparable”, only those censored patients whose censoring time is greater than the event time of any uncensored patient are considered comparable to that uncensored patient.
 Thus, C-index ignores censored patients who fail to form “comparable” pairs.